Juvigny-sur-Orne

 Juvigny-sur-Orne (/fr/, literally Juvigny on Orne) is a commune in the Orne department in north-western France.

 Geography

 The commune is made up of the following collection of villages and hamlets, Le Port d'Aunou and Juvigny-sur-Orne.

 Parts of the commune make up the area, the Plaine d'Argentan, which is known for its cereal growing fileds and horse stud farms.

 Juvigny-sur-Orne along with another 65 communes is part of a 20,593 hectare, Natura 2000 conservation area, called the Haute vallée de l'Orne et affluents.

-The Orne river flows through the commune.
+The river Orne flows through the commune.